 Periodontology is the study of the supporting tissues around the teeth such as the gums, cementum, bone and ligaments.
 Periodontists are experts in treating oral inflammation and specialise in preventing and treating periodontal disease.
-De Necker dentists have received extensive training to diagnose and treat some periodontal conditions.
+Our dentists have extensive experience to diagnose and treat periodontal conditions

 Periodontal disease is usually a painless bacterial infection of the bone and gums.
 These bacteria are normally present in the healthy mouth.
 The infection occurs when the bacteria multiplies out of control which happens when the teeth and gums are not cleaned correctly or not cleaned at all.

 Plaque, which contains lots of bacteria, then forms on the tooth surface and will start infecting the gum around the teeth.
 This causes de-calcification of the teeth and tooth decay.

 Bleeding of the gums (including bleeding during brushing and flossing) is the first sign that there is a periodontal problem.
 Bleeding of the gums should never be ignored.

 The first stage of periodontal disease is gingivitis.
 The gum is infected but the disease is reversible with the right treatment.

 - Gums that bleed easily

 - Gums that are red, swollen and tender

 Periodontitis or periodontal disease takes place when gingivitis progresses and it starts to destroy the bone around the teeth.
 It is usually a painless disease so it can be far advanced before it is detected.
 As the bones are infected, the teeth can become mobile resulting in bone loss and eventually the teeth will fall out.

 A bone that has been destroyed around the teeth can never grow back.
 Surgical regeneration of bone around teeth has very limited success.
 The result is invariably an appearance of “long teeth” with dark spaces between the teeth indicted bone and gum has been lost.